 - Try not to touch your eyes, nose, or mouth.
 Germs often spread this way.

 There are three FDA-approved influenza antiviral drugs recommended by CDC this season to treat influenza.
 The brand names for these are Tamiflu® (generic name oseltamivir), Relenza® (generic name zanamivir), and Rapivab® (generic name peramivir).
 Tamiflu® is available as a pill or liquid and Relenza® is a powder that is inhaled.
 (Relenza® is not for people with breathing problems like asthma or COPD, for example).
-Rapivab® is given intravenously by a health care provider.
-There are no generic flu antiviral drugs.
+Rapivab® (generic name peramivir) is given intravenously by a health care provider.

 What to Do If You Get Sick